awsdocs/aws-directory-service-admin-guide/doc_source/IAM_Auth_Access_IdentityBased.md

   For more information, see [Using AWS Managed Policies with AWS Directory Service](ms_ad_managed_policies.md)\.

 In addition, there are other AWS\-managed policies that are suitable for use with other IAM roles\.
-These policies are assigned to the roles associated with users in your Amazon Cloud Directory or other AWS Directory Service directory and are required in order for those users to have access to other AWS resources, such as Amazon EC2\.
+These policies are assigned to the roles associated with users in your AWS Directory Service directory and are required in order for those users to have access to other AWS resources, such as Amazon EC2\.
 For more information, see [Grant Users and Groups Access to AWS Resources](ms_ad_manage_roles.md)\.

 You can also create custom IAM policies that allow users to access the required API actions and resources\.
 You can attach these custom policies to the IAM users or groups that require those permissions\.